josh-collinsworth/joco-sveltekit/src/lib/content/posts/announcing-quina-my-first-app.md

 There are two ways to install Quina:

-- You can download the [Quina Android App from the Google Play Store](https://play.google.com/store/apps/details?id=app.quina.collinsworth).
-(It's $2.99, but all content is unlocked by default.)
+- ~~You can download the [Quina Android App from the Google Play Store](https://play.google.com/store/apps/details?id=app.quina.collinsworth).
+(It's $2.99, but all content is unlocked by default.)~~ I took this app down for privacy reasons.
 - You can install the freemium version by visiting [quina.app](https://quina.app/).

 When visiting the website, you _should_ see a prompt like this one (though it will depend on your browser; if you don't see the prompt, you can [follow these directions](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/)):